Highland Cows (and 8 fun facts you need to know about these legen-dairy beasts!)

 During the 18th century thousands and thousands of highland cattle grazed upon the forests and hills of Strathspey, and in the Summer they were even taken up into the high Corries.
 Herdsmen stayed in temporary buildings in the hills (called shielings) to look after them, whilst their relatives had to stay at home to gather crops for their winter feeds.

-When they were fattened enough for market the cattle were driven along the road through the mountains, called drove roads.
+When they were fattened enough for market the cattle were driven along trackways through the mountains, called drove roads.
 They walked just a few miles each day staying in regular stances every night where the animals could graze and stay safe.

 The markets were held in places like Falkirk, Crieff & Carlisle and buyers came all the way from England to pay good prices for what they called high quality ‘Scotch runts’.
 So called because the Highland cattle were smaller.
 At one market in the early 1800s some £30,000 changed hands, an absolute fortune by today’s standards!

 They were so popular, that cattle thieving was common and individuals could apply for a commission to set up an official Watch, which farmers would pay to retrieve stolen stock.
-Rob Roy MacGregor operated a Watch and was also a cattle dealer and drover.
+Rob Roy MacGregor operated a Watch and was also a cattle dealer, drover and sometimes – thief.
 If you are interested in Rob Roy MacGregor then you can find out more about him HERE.